Cyfrin/Updraft/courses/gmx-perpetuals-trading/3-trading/2-ui-trade-fees/+page.md

-Okay, here is a detailed summary of the provided video clip about GMX trading fees.

-**Overall Topic:** The video explains the various fees associated with trading (opening/closing long/short positions) and swapping tokens on the GMX decentralized exchange platform, using the GMX user interface as a visual aid.
+## Understanding GMX Trading and Swap Fees

+Trading and swapping on decentralized exchanges like GMX involves various costs.
+Understanding these fees is crucial for managing your positions and expectations effectively.
+This lesson breaks down the different fees you'll encounter when opening/closing leveraged positions (longs/shorts) and swapping tokens on GMX.

-**Fees for Opening/Closing Positions (Long/Short):**
+### Fees for Opening and Closing Positions

+When you initiate or close a leveraged long or short position on GMX, several fees apply:

 1.  **Network Fee (Gas Fee):**
-    *   **Concept:** This is the standard blockchain transaction fee required to execute the order on the underlying network (e.g., Arbitrum, Avalanche).
-It must be paid for the order to be processed.
+    *   This is the fundamental cost required by the underlying blockchain network (like Arbitrum or Avalanche) to process and confirm your transaction.
+You must pay this fee for your open or close order to be executed on-chain.
-    *   **Video Mention:** Discussed at 0:06.
-    *   **Example:** The interface shows "Network Fee -$0.07" under "Execution Details" for the short position example.

 2.  **Open/Close Fee:**
-    *   **Concept:** A one-time fee charged by GMX for initiating *or* closing a leveraged position.
-The video mentions it applies to both actions.
-It's often a percentage of the position size.
+    *   GMX charges a one-time fee each time you open *or* close a leveraged position.
+This fee is typically calculated as a percentage (e.g., 0.1%) of your total position size.
-    *   **Video Mention:** Discussed at 0:11.
-    *   **Example:** A pop-up/tooltip (briefly visible when hovering over "Fees" at 0:10) mentions "Open Fee: (0.000% of position size)" – *Note: The 0.000% might be a display quirk or specific to the small position size/current conditions; typically this is a non-zero fee like 0.1%*.
-The main "Fees" line under Execution Details shows "-$0.01", which likely incorporates this fee.

 3.  **Borrowing Fee:**
-    *   **Concept:** An ongoing, hourly fee charged for borrowing the asset needed to maintain the leveraged position (e.g., borrowing USDC to short ETH, or borrowing ETH to long ETH).
-This fee accrues as long as the position remains open.
+    *   Leveraged trading involves borrowing assets.
+For example, shorting ETH might require borrowing USDC, while longing ETH involves borrowing ETH.
+GMX charges an ongoing, hourly fee for borrowing these assets.
+This fee accrues for as long as your position remains open.
+The rate depends on the utilization of the asset within the GMX liquidity pool (GLP).
-    *   **Video Mention:** Discussed at 0:15.
-    *   **Example:** The pop-up/tooltip (visible at 0:10) shows "Borrow Fee: <-$0.01".

 4.  **Funding Fee:**
-    *   **Concept:** An ongoing, hourly fee paid between long and short positions to help keep the GMX market price aligned with the underlying asset's index price.
-Depending on whether longs or shorts are dominant (and paying the fee), a trader might pay *or receive* this fee.
+    *   This is another ongoing, hourly fee designed to keep the price of assets traded on GMX closely aligned with their real-world index prices.
+The fee is exchanged between long and short positions.
+Depending on the market conditions – specifically, whether longs are paying shorts or vice versa – you might either pay or receive this fee.
-    *   **Video Mention:** Discussed at 0:16.
-    *   **Example:** The pop-up/tooltip (visible at 0:10) shows "Funding Fee: <-$0.01".

 5.  **Price Impact:**
-    *   **Concept:** This is not strictly a fee but affects the execution price.
-It reflects how much a trade shifts the balance of assets in the GMX liquidity pool (GLP).
-If a trade brings the pool *closer* to its target asset weights, the trader gets a better price (positive price impact/reward).
-If it pushes the pool *further* from balance, the trader gets a worse price (negative price impact/penalty).
+    *   While not a direct fee, Price Impact significantly affects the price at which your position is opened or closed.
+It reflects how your trade influences the balance of assets in the GMX liquidity pool (GLP).
-    *   **Video Mention:** Discussed at 0:18 - 0:24.
-    *   **Example:** The interface under "Price Impact / Fees" shows "-0.075% / -0.060%", indicating a negative impact (penalty) for opening this specific short position.

-**Fees for Swaps:**
+    *   If your trade helps balance the pool (moving assets towards their target weights), you receive a better execution price (positive price impact, sometimes seen as a bonus or discount).
+    *   If your trade pushes the pool further out of balance, you receive a worse execution price (negative price impact, acting like a penalty or extra cost).

+### Fees for Swapping Tokens

+When performing a simple token swap on GMX (e.g., swapping ETH for USDC), the fee structure is slightly different:

 1.  **Network Fee (Gas Fee):**
-    *   **Concept:** Same as for positions – the blockchain transaction cost.
-    *   **Video Mention:** Mentioned again at 0:38 (initially called "execution fee", then clarified as "Network Fee").
-    *   **Example:** The swap interface shows "Network Fee -$0.08".
+    *   Similar to opening/closing positions, a network fee is required by the blockchain to execute the swap transaction.

 2.  **Price Impact:**
-    *   **Concept:** Similar to positions, this reflects how the swap affects the balance of the GLP pool.
-A swap improving balance gets a bonus; a swap worsening balance gets a penalty.
-    *   **Video Mention:** Discussed at 0:26.
-    *   **Example:** The swap interface shows "Positive Price Impact / Fees +0.018% / -0.050%".
-It also details "Swap Price Impact: <-$0.01 (0.019% of swap amount)", indicating a small positive impact (bonus/better price) for this ETH to USDC swap.
+    *   Just like with leveraged positions, swapping tokens affects the GLP asset balance.
+Swaps that improve the pool's balance relative to target weights receive a price improvement (positive impact/bonus), while swaps that worsen the balance incur a price penalty (negative impact/cost).

 3.  **Swap Fee:**
-    *   **Concept:** A fee charged by GMX specifically for executing a token swap.
-The video states it's based on the "token in" (the token being sold/swapped from).
-This fee goes primarily to GLP holders.
-    *   **Video Mention:** Discussed at 0:27-0:28.
-    *   **Example:** The swap interface shows "Swap ETH to USDC: <-$0.01 (0.050% of swap amount)".

-**Hidden Fee:**

-1.  **UI Fee:**
-    *   **Concept:** A fee charged specifically for using the front-end interface (app.gmx.io in this case).
-This fee is *not* part of the core GMX protocol smart contracts but is levied by the entity providing the interface.
-    *   **Video Mention:** Explicitly mentioned as *not shown* on the screen at 0:30-0:33 and again at 0:42-0:44.

-**Common Fees & Complexity:**

-*   **Common Fees:** The narrator highlights (0:34-0:41) that the **Execution Fee (Network Fee)** and **Price Impact** are common elements affecting both opening/closing positions and swaps.
-*   **Complex Fees:** The video concludes (0:46-0:54) by stating that **Price Impact**, **Borrowing Fee**, and **Funding Fee** require more detailed explanation due to their dynamic nature, and that Price Impact will be covered in the next video.

-**Key Concepts & Relations:**

-*   **Fees vs. Price Impact:** Fees are direct charges (Network, Open/Close, Borrowing, Funding, Swap, UI).
-Price Impact is an adjustment to the execution price based on pool balance effects.
-*   **One-Time vs. Ongoing Fees:** Open/Close fees are paid once per action.
-Borrowing and Funding fees accrue hourly while a position is open.
-Network fees are paid per transaction.
-Swap fees are paid per swap.
-*   **Pool Balance:** Price Impact is directly tied to maintaining the desired balance of assets within the GMX Liquidity Pool (GLP).
-Trades that help balance are rewarded; trades that hurt balance are penalized.

-**No Code Blocks, Links, Resources, Q&A mentioned in this clip.**
+    *   GMX charges a specific fee for executing the swap.
+This fee is typically calculated as a percentage of the swap amount and is based on the assets involved in the swap path (e.g., swapping from ETH incurs a fee related to ETH).
+These fees primarily reward the GLP liquidity providers.

+### Other Considerations

+*   **UI Fee:** Be aware that using a specific front-end interface (like the official app.gmx.io) may incur an additional small fee.
+This fee is charged by the interface provider, not the core GMX protocol, and might not always be explicitly displayed within the main fee breakdowns on the trading or swap interface.

+*   **Common and Complex Fees:** Notice that the **Network Fee** and **Price Impact** are factors in both leveraged trading and swaps.
+Fees like **Price Impact**, **Borrowing Fee**, and **Funding Fee** are particularly dynamic, changing based on pool utilization, market conditions, and the balance between long and short positions.
+Their complex nature often requires deeper analysis to fully predict their effect on your trades.